AbedElazizShe/light_compressor/README.md

 1) `path`: the path of the provided video file to be compressed - **required**.
 2) `destinationPath`: the path where the output compressed video file should be saved - **required**.
 3) `videoQuality`: to allow choosing a video quality that can be `VideoQuality.very_low`, `VideoQuality.low`, `VideoQuality.medium`, `VideoQuality.high`, or `VideoQuality.very_high` - **required**.
-4) `isMinBitRateEnabled`: to determine if the checking for a minimum bitrate threshold before compression is enabled or not.
+4) `isMinBitrateCheckEnabled`: to determine if the checking for a minimum bitrate threshold before compression is enabled or not.
 The default value is `true` - **optional**.
-5) `keepOriginalResolution`: to keep the original video height and width when compressing.
-This default value is `false` - **optional**.
+5) `frameRate`: to pass a custom framerate value, if not passed, the value will be retrieved from the original video - **optional**.
 6) `iosSaveInGallery`: to avoid saving the output file in gallery.

 ```dart